Musician Bedtime Stories

 Dennis Wang, Bedtime Story Expert

-Every afternoon, children skipped over to drop coins in his open case, and every afternoon he smiled and played gentle tunes that sounded like happy secrets.
+Every afternoon, children skipped over to drop coins in his open case, and every afternoon he smiled and played tunes that sounded like secrets you actually wanted to keep.

 One spring evening, as the sun melted into pink clouds, a tiny silver butterfly landed on the guitar's neck.

-Without warning, everyone within earshot, from jogging grownups to toddlers holding balloons, began to sway and twirl.
+Without warning, everyone within earshot began to sway and twirl.

-Marcus whispered a thank you to the sky, tucked his guitar, and hurried home, heart thumping like a parade drum.
+Marcus whispered a thank you to the sky, tucked his guitar under his arm, and hurried home with his heart thumping like a parade drum.

-That night he practiced every song he knew, yet nothing happened.
+That night he practiced every song he knew.

-He sighed, guessing the magic had been a fluke, and fell asleep with the instrument across his lap.
+He sighed, guessed the magic had been a fluke, and fell asleep with the instrument across his lap, one hand still resting on the strings.

-The voice urged Marcus to use the gift wisely, then faded like morning mist.
+The voice urged him to use the gift wisely, then faded the way morning mist does when the sun gets serious about its job.

 Over the next days, Marcus played at hospitals, senior centers, and schoolyards.

-Each performance ended with listeners dancing, giggling, and forgetting their worries.
+Each performance ended with listeners dancing, giggling, and forgetting their worries for a while.

-He strummed once, twice, then launched into a melody that sounded like hope wearing shoes made of laughter.
+He strummed once, twice, then launched into a melody that sounded like hope had kicked off its shoes and decided to run barefoot.

 Instantly, feet tapped, hands clapped, and the whole square became a swirling sea of dance.

-Yet midway through the song, a sudden gust of wind stole a paper flyer from a little girl named Priya.
+Yet midway through the song, a sudden gust stole a paper flyer from a little girl named Priya.

 She chased it toward the street, unaware of an approaching bicycle.